 Motion blur vs Out-of-focus vs Loss of detail

-Motion blur looks like if you look through the side window when you’re driving a car or riding a train.
-Instead of sharp objects, you will long streaks stretching across the image in the direction of the movement.
+Motion blur is like looking through the side window when you drive a car or ride a train.
+Instead of sharp objects, you see long streaks stretching across the image in the direction of the movement.

 Common causes for motion blur include long shutter speeds, camera shake, and object movement.